 During the JM period, the JM will manage the affairs the company based on the power conferred under the CA2016.

-Upon appointment, the JM will work out a restructuring proposal and table it for the creditors’ approval.
+Upon appointment, the JM with the corporation of the management will work out a restructuring proposal and table it for the creditors’ approval.

 As of todate, the JM mechanism is not available to the following: